-Some installations require one of the panel extensions 11 way connectors to be removed to allow the cable to be passed through bulkheads etc. If any panel problems are experienced after this may have been carried out, visually check all 11 way connections on engine harness to panel extension (and panel extension to panel on 2c deluxe) to ensure wire colours to each terminal match up to the correct colour in its corresponding terminal.
-Extra attention must be given to black (ground) and black/blue (tacho), also brown (switched positive to alternator) and brown/yellow (charge fail) as these connections are harder to distinguish between in poorly lit areas.
+Some installations require one of the panel extensions 11 way connectors to be removed to allow the cable to be passed through bulkheads etc. If any panel problems are experienced after this may have been carried out, visually check all 11 way connections on engine harness to panel extension these connections are harder to distinguish between in poorly lit areas.
 Whilst doing this check integrity of each connection to ensure terminals have not become damaged.
-Once checked, re-fit cable tie around each connection to keep them secure
+Once checked, re-fit cable tie around each connection to keep them secure.